The Nobel Prize award ceremony in 2023. © Nobel Prize Outreach; Photo: Nanaka Adachi

 Nobel made dynamite his business.
 Copyright © The Nobel Foundation

-A black-and-white photo of an old-looking laboratory.
+A black-and-white photo of Alfred Nobel's old laboratory.

 'Home is where I work and I work everywhere,' Nobel said.
 This is his laboratory in San Remo, Italy.
 Photo: Image provided by the Nobel Foundation

 A posthumous portrtait of Alfred Nobel by E Österman.
-Copyright ©The Nobel Foundation
+Copyright © The Nobel Foundation

 Two hands holding a glass bottle with an old label and some dark fluid inside.